Busy Lamp Field (BLF)

 A telephone technology, also known as Touch-Tone, for dialling numbers or making selection from IVRs where each button on the keypad generates and is identified by a specific audio signal.
 With traditional telephones systems (POTS) the DTMF signals are transmitted on the exactly same copper wire that carries the conversation.
 This is called in-band transmition and it is also used in VoIP systems where the DTMF signals are packaged with the audio data.
 However, unless an uncompressed codec is used, data compression and network interference can result in loss of the signals.
 With VoIP the preferred DTMF delivery method, called out-of-band, is to send the signals separately from the actual audio stream.

 FXS stands for Foreign Exchange Subscriber.
-It is a type of port on analog telephony network (or POTS service) that delivers the analog signal and electric current from a phone company (or the PSTN) to an FXO port (see next term) on analog telephone, fax machine, or other analog devices (the FXO port provides an on-hook/off-hook indication to start and end a call).
+It is a type of port on analog telephony network (or POTS service) that delivers the analog signal and electric current from a phone company (or the PSTN) to an FXO port (see next term) for an analog telephone, a fax machine, or other analog devices (the FXO port provides an on-hook/off-hook indication to start and end a call).
 Offices that have existing FXS ports can connect them to an IP network using a VoIP gateway, a device that can convert multiple analog lines to digital VoIP data.

 The Internet Protocol is a communication addressing system used to identify devices on a network and across the Internet.
 IPv4 (Internet Protocol Version 4) is its fourth revision and most widely used.
 It is a 32 bit addressing system with a limit of about 4.3 billion devices.
 With growing number of computing devices (especially smart phones) this limit will be reached in the forseeable future.